stm32-periph/stm32f4/Project/STM32F4xx_StdPeriph_Examples/I2C/I2C_EEPROM/readme.txt

 (or stm324x7i_eval_i2c_ee.h) file.

-For M24C64 devices all the memory is accessible through the two-bytes addressing mode and need to define block addresses.
+For M24C64 devices all the memory is accessible through the two-bytes addressing mode and needs to define block addresses.
 In this case, only the physical address has to be defined (according to the address pins (E0,E1 and E2) connection).
 This address is defined in stm324xg_eval_i2c_ee.h (or stm324x7i_eval_i2c_ee.h) (default is 0xA0: E0, E1 and E2 tied to ground).
-The EEPROM addresses where the program start the write and the read operations is defined in the main.c file.
+The EEPROM addresses where the program starts the write and the read operations is defined in the main.c file.

 First, the content of Tx1_Buffer is written to the EEPROM_WriteAddress1 and the